 We caught up with him to learn why he supports Augustana, how his gifts are maximized through his employer's Company Match benefit, and to find out more about his life and career.

 Q. Why do you give to Augustana?
 What inspired you to make this gift?

-A. Clearly, I have a lot to thank Augustana College for – my love of learning, travelling the world, 15-25 extra pounds, lasting friendships, and most importantly my wife.
-I give to Augustana College because even today I’ll drive the extra couple of minutes out of my way to go down 33rd Street, Grange Avenue, or Summit Avenue and reflect on my time at Augustana.
+A. Clearly, I have a lot to thank Augustana for – my love of learning, traveling the world, 15-25 extra pounds, lasting friendships, and most importantly my wife.
+I give to Augustana because even today I’ll drive the extra couple of minutes out of my way to go down 33rd Street, Grange Avenue, or Summit Avenue and reflect on my time at Augustana.
 If my gift can help the next generation of students – one of which ideally has my daughter, Madeline, in it – make those memories, how can I not give?

 Q. Your gift was increased thanks to a matching gift program provided through your employer.
 How did you find out about this program?
 And, how does it feel to know that your gift has an increased impact thanks to this program?

 A. Most large companies offer some form of matching gifts to 501(c)(3) classified organizations – often to a cap of $5,000 a year.
 I found out about mine through my human resources department.
 Personally, my wife and I struggled early on with giving back to Augustana because we didn’t think our gift would have enough impact to be worthwhile, but because of my company match, even the small gift that I can give has twice the impact.

 Q. How did Augustana help prepare you for your career?

 A. My business background helped prepare me through a deeper understanding of finance, my philosophy and classics background helped prepare me through an ability to think critically and to better understand other people’s views and thought processes.

 Q. Favorite Augustana professor?